Patent Review Processing System (PRPS)

 2. PRPS sends an automatic email notification to the parties whenever a document is filed in a case.
 To view the document, you must access PRPS, open the applicable case in your docket, and select the document.

 3. To request a conference call for a particular case (e.g., to request authorization to file a motion), contact the Board at Trials@uspto.gov.
 The email should copy the other party or parties to the proceeding, indicate generally the relief being requested or the subject matter of the conference call, state whether the opposing party or parties oppose the request, and include times when all parties are available.
-Unless otherwise authorized, do not use the Trials@uspto.gov email address for substantive communications to the Board.
+Unless otherwise authorized, do not include attachments in the email and do not use the Trials@uspto.gov email address for substantive communications to the Board.
 Parties may also contact the Board by telephone at (571) 272-7822.

 4. Effective March 19, 2013, new fees will be charged for filing a petition for an inter partes review, post-grant review, or covered business method patent review.
 See Setting and Adjusting Patent Fees, 78 Fed.
 Reg.
 4212, 4291 (37 C.F.R. § 42.15), available at http://www.gpo.gov/fdsys/pkg/FR-2013-01-18/pdf/2013-00819.pdf; also see FAQs E6-E7.